 What is your cancellation policy?

 I totally understand the need for flexibility in my clients' hectic schedules and respect how valuable their time is.
 I make every attempt to accommodate client schedules and would ask that you, as a client, do the same.
-To ensure that scheduled appointments flow smoothly, clients will need to confirm or cancel appointments at least 24 hours in advance.
-If you must reschedule or cancel your appointment, please notify me at least 24 hours in advance to avoid a 50% charge for these services.
+To ensure that scheduled appointments flow smoothly, clients will need to confirm or cancel appointments at least 48 hours in advance.
+If you must reschedule or cancel your appointment, please notify me at least 48 hours in advance to avoid a $50 charge due at your next appointment.
 Prepayment may be required after the second incident.